sympy/sympy/doc/src/modules/solvers/solveset.rst

 SymPy already has a pretty powerful ``solve`` function.
 But it has different goals.
 For example:

-* It has a generalized output to handle various types of solutions.
+* It has a generalized output interface to handle various types of solutions.
-  It needs to return a lot of types of solutions consistently.
-It can deal with univariate as well as multivariate equations as well as various other sorts of variability in the system of equations passed into it.
+  It needs to return many types of solutions consistently.
+It can deal with univariate as well as multivariate equations as well as other kinds of variability due to the system of equations and options passed into it, producing associated outputs.
+See :ref:`solve_output` for more details.

 * The input API has a lot of parameters.
 It is a facade around more specialized solvers. *This feature of* ``solve`` *could be viewed as analogous